samullen/samullen.github.io/_posts/articles/2019-10-20-understanding-elixirs-broadway.md

 He and his team quickly discovered the pain point here: it pushed data to processes whether they were ready for it or not.
-GenStage came out of this discovery, and [Flow](https://github.com/plataformatec/flow) soon followed when the team saw the need to focus on data.
-In the same way that Flow grew out of a focus on data, Broadway grew out of a focus "on events and on operational features, such as metrics, automatic acknowledgements, failure handling, and so on." <sup>[1]</sup> It took José and Plataformatec 6 or 7 years to get to Broadway – one iteration at a time.
+GenStage came out of this discovery, and [Flow](https://github.com/dashbitco/flow) soon followed when the team saw the need to focus on data.
+In the same way that Flow grew out of a focus on data, Broadway grew out of a focus "on events and on operational features, such as metrics, automatic acknowledgements, failure handling, and so on." <sup>[1]</sup> It took José and DashBit 6 or 7 years to get to Broadway – one iteration at a time.

 ## Features